urastogi885/cpp-valgrind/readme.md

 - Go to the folder where you want to clone this repository.
 - Right-click on empty space and select *Open in Terminal*.
-- Run the commands stated below.
+- Run the commands stated below:
 ```shell script
 git clone --recursive https://github.com/dpiet/cpp-boilerplate
 cd <path to repository>